 Our role as mental health counselors here at SUNY Poly is to assist the student as well as the college community.
 At times students are managing more than academic pressures.
-Students may be managing family problems, relationship or identity issues, grief, anxiety, pre-existing mental health or medical issues, etc. Faculty and staff may be instrumental by showing interest and helping that student regain well-being.
+Students may be managing family problems, relationship or identity issues, grief, anxiety, pre-existing mental health or medical issues, etc. Faculty and staff may be instrumental by showing concern for the student's wellbeing.

-SUNY Polytechnic Wellness Center, Counseling Services is here to assist faculty and staff in helping the student.
-Please refer the student by calling 315-792-7172 (Utica) and provide pertinent information about the student and the situation.
+Counseling Services is here to assist faculty and staff in navigating students of concern.
+Please contact the Wellness Center 315-792-7172 to consult with a counselor.
 Typically, Counseling Services will see a student by appointment however, if the student appears distraught we will make every effort to see the student that day.
 If it is an urgent situation, please inform us when you call.
 Faculty and staff are always welcome to accompany the student if both parties are comfortable doing so.

-In emergency situations such as a student threatening to injure themselves or others or having suicidal thoughts, contact University Police (Utica) immediately at 315-792-7111 or 911.
+In emergency situations such as a student making suicidal or homicidal threats, contact University Police immediately at 315-792-7111.